My internship experience at Ozmo - plus six tips on how to succeed in a remote internship

 In March of 2020, every business, school and ongoing event had to quickly adjust to new remote environments due to the COVID-19 pandemic.
 As a college student during this time, in-person courses quickly shifted to remote, virtual learning.
 Jobs and internships were delayed, many cancelled, leaving millions of students like myself mentally, emotionally and financially vulnerable.

-As many businesses have transitioned into a hybrid model, where employees have the opportunity to work in the office or remotely, learning how to secure and maintain an internship from home is still a major challenge for many, including myself.
+As many businesses have transitioned into a hybrid model, where employees have the opportunity to work in the office or remotely, learning how to secure and maintain a marketing internship, let alone any internship, from home is still a major challenge for many, including myself.
 I struggled with the initial remote school transition and I was anxious to see what it was like to not only complete school from home, but also what it would be like to work from home.

 When I first interviewed at Ozmo, I was at the time interning in a completely different industry.
 I was hesitant at first to transition into a role where, unlike any other, I would be working completely remotely in an unfamiliar industry where I knew no one.

 Upon my start date, I was guided through a thorough onboarding process where I learned about our company’s history and the types of projects that I would be working on throughout the year.
 For two weeks, I worked closely with my team along with individuals in each department to understand my responsibilities and projects that I would be working on as the year progressed.

 If you want to make the most out of a virtual marketing internship, keep reading to learn about the six tips for succeeding in a remote work environment.